s-abbas/robnptests/paper/paper.md

 In general the functions start with the name of the underlying location-difference estimator and have several arguments to customize the test.

-More examples on how to use the tests and a detailed overview of the the implemented tests and corresponding test statistics can be found in the vignette `vignette("robnptests")`.
+More examples on how to use the tests and a detailed overview of the implemented tests and corresponding test statistics can be found in the `vignette("robnptests")`.

 ## Applications
 Besides conventional two-sample problems, the tests can be applied in a moving time window for the online detection of structural breaks in outlier-contaminated time series.